pberba/pberba.github.io/security/_posts/2022-02-07-linux-threat-hunting-for-persistence-systemd-generators.md

 chmod +x /lib/systemd/system-generators/systemd-network-generator
 ```

+You might wonder: _"Why do we need to make a service unit file?
+Why don't we run the `/opt/beacon.sh` in the background directly?"_

+Well, this is the general way that systemd generators run.
+For example, network functionality won't be ready when the generators are executed.
+So it is simpler to have generate service file instead and set `network.target` as a dependency.
+In theory, you might need to include special logic in your executable to either wait or retry until network.

 The generated service file is very simple.
 If you want more info about this read the [previous blogpost - 5.2.2 Minimal service file
 ](https://pberba.github.io/security/2022/01/30/linux-threat-hunting-for-persistence-systemd-timers-cron/#52-installing-a-malicious-service)